Estacada Farmers Market – Rules

 - Arts and craft: Items must be hand crafted, and are subject to jury by the Board of Directors.

 - Food items/prepared foods: Items must be prepared in a licensed kitchen, and may be subject to jury by the Board of Directors prior to sale.
 If using heating or cooking devices, vendor must have a working fire extinguisher at their booth at all times.
+All gray water, ice, etc. must be poured into city sewer systems gutters, or storm drains – Not onto the landscape.
 All food items must be displayed and/or stored above ground, to keep them out of reach of children or dogs.

 - The Board of Directors will consider exceptions to this policy for any physically disabled vendor.

 - Vendor prices must be clearly marked or posted and meet ODA rules and requirements for weight and packaging.

 - Collusion and deceptive pricing practices are prohibited.
 Vendors are not allowed to pressure, harass, or bully other vendors regarding product pricing.

 - The market does not guarantee any vendor the exclusive right to sell any one product.

 - The market may determine a particular product is adequately represented and reject further applications for sales in that category.